Modern Family logo

 Divorce In Austin?

-Where you file for divorce in Austin, TX depends on the county you reside in.
+Where you file for divorce in Austin, TX, depends on the county you reside in.
 If you reside in Travis County, you will file for divorce at the Travis County District Court.
-The address of the Travis County District Court is:
+If you reside in Williamson County, you will file for divorce with the Williamson County Clerk.

-1000 Guadalupe St, Austin, TX 78701
+1700 Guadalupe Street, Austin, TX 78701.

-405 Martin Luther King Jr St, Georgetown, TX 78626
+405 Martin Luther King Jr. St., Georgetown, TX 78626.

-How Much Are The Divorce
+How Much Is the Divorce

 Filing Fees In Austin?